Many insects belonging to the order the Orthoptera can be readily identified

 The end of the abdomen of the female locust appears pointed due to the upper and lower jaws of the ovipositor.

-On average, adult male locusts are smaller and more slender than adult females of the same species.
-However, size is not a reliable character to determine the sex of a locust as it varies according to the quality and abundance of food received during the nymphal stage.
-Males and females are very similar in markings and colouration.
+On average, adult male locusts are smaller than adult females of the same species.
+However, size is not a reliable character to determine the sex of a locust as it varies according to the quality and abundance of food during the nymph stage.

 Lifecycle of a locust

 Locusts undergo incomplete or direct metamorphosis.
-Unlike in insects such butterflies or moths, there is no pupal stage.
+Unlike in insects such butterflies or moths, there is no pupal stage and juveniles are similar in appearance to adults.

 Locust eggs are laid in the soil.
 The female drills a hole into the ground using the ovipositor at the tip of the abdomen and lays a 'pod' of eggs which is sealed with froth.
 The froth helps to protect the eggs from desiccation, disease and predation.